 A Russian missile attack on Kyiv injures more than 50 people as Ukraine pleads for more Western help

-KYIV, Ukraine (AP) — Ukraine’s capital came under another ballistic missile attack early Wednesday, injuring at least 53 people on the ground, including six children, and damaging buildings, officials said.
+KYIV, Ukraine (AP) — A barrage of Russian missile targeted Kyiv on Wednesday, wounding at least 53 people, officials said, as the Ukrainian president sought more Western military support after a trip to Washington secured no new pledges.

-A series of loud explosions could be heard in Kyiv at 3 a.m. local time as the city’s air defenses were activated for the second time this week.
+A series of loud explosions rocked Kyiv at 3 a.m. as the city’s air defenses were activated for the second time this week.
 Ukraine’s air force said Russia launched 10 ballistic missiles toward the capital and all were intercepted by air defenses.

 The attack on the capital underscored the continuing threat to Ukraine from the Kremlin’s missile arsenal in the 21-month war.
 Russia has in recent months been stockpiling its air-launched cruise missiles from its heavy bomber fleet, according to a recent assessment by the U.K. Ministry of Defense.